-A case record log is to be maintained from November 1 - October 31 in the year immediately preceding the submission of the application.
+A case record log is to be maintained from November 1 - October 31 of your application year.
 Only cases seen during this period qualify.
+The form will not allow you to enter dates outside of this timeframe.

 The cases shall reflect the management of the emergent or critically ill patient and competence in advanced nursing skills.
 The log should include the following: date, patient identification (name or number), species, age, sex, weight, diagnosis, length of care, final outcome, and summary of nursing care techniques and procedures performed by the applicant on the patient.
 If the animal's weight, age, or sex is unknown enter 'not known' in the case log.
 Preferably, the case log entries should appear in chronological order, however because of the nature of online forms, you cannot edit the order of your logs after entry.
 You will NOT lose points for this in the application approval process.